-As a rugby fan, I have always admired the New Zealand All Blacks.
+One striking example of great teamwork are the New Zealand All Blacks.
 They have the highest percentage winning rate in international rugby and one of the highest in any sport across the globe.

-Legacy by James Kerr is a wonderful book that charts their success, distilling it into 15 lessons in leadership.
+'Legacy' by James Kerr is a wonderful book that charts their success, distilling it into 15 lessons in leadership.
 The first of these lessons is “sweep the sheds”.
 This is the idea that no player ever becomes too big to do the small things that need doing.
 Even the Captain (probably the most famous rugby player in the world at any one time) sweeps out the changing rooms after games.
 Sweeping the sheds is a collective practise to keep the players and the team humble.

 Individuals within teams

 Every team is made up of individuals who all bring something different to the table.

 No two people are the same.
 No two people have the same temperament, skill set and experience.
 No two people’s behaviours will be identical.
 No two people’s leadership styles will be exactly the same or respond to stress in the same way.
 Individuals come together to form teams and we would be fools to overlook this individuality.

 All this said, teams are also a lot more than the sum of their parts.
 There is a beauty in bringing together very distinct individuals to form a team.
 Through the coming together, new ideas are sparked.
 New creativity is inspired.
 In a healthy way, new competition can be fostered.
 We can help bring out the best in others, leading others to help bring out the best in us.
 As the common cliché declares: